iranianpatriot/vnstat-very-simple-php-frontend/README.md

 -- Installation

-	1- Install vnstat and vnstati and run their Deamon (make sure they are work perfectly)
+	1- Install vnstat and vnstati and run their Deamons (make sure they are work perfectly)

 	2- Copy the project to webserver directory

-	3- Dont forget :
+	3- Don't forget :
 	sudo chown www-data:www-data vnstat-very-simple-php-frontend -R